 Confidential Disclosure to Review Teams:

+To facilitate transparency and openness regarding ICANN’s deliberations and operations, the Review Teams, or a subset thereof, shall have access to ICANN internal information and documents pursuant to the Confidential Disclosure Framework set forth in the Operating Standards.
+The Confidential Disclosure Framework must be aligned with the following guidelines:

 ICANN must provide a justification for any refusal to reveal requested information.
 ICANN’s refusal can be appealed to the Ombudsman and/or the ICANN Board for a ruling on the disclosure request.

+ICANN may designate certain documents and information as “for review team members only” or for a subset of the review team members based on conflict of interest.
+ICANN’s designation of documents may also be appealed to the Ombudsman and/or the ICANN Board.

 ICANN may require review team members to sign a non-disclosure agreement before accessing documents.